second-state/wasm-learning/nodejs/rsa_example/README.md

 ## Change the cargo config file

 The [Cargo.toml](Cargo.toml) file shows the dependencies.

-Note the dependency for wasm-bindgen, which is required for invoking these Rust functions from JavaScript.
-The dependency for serde and serde-json allows us to work with JSON strings to represent complex data types.
+* The `wasm-bindgen` crate is required for invoking these Rust functions from JavaScript.
+* The `serde` and `serde_json` crates allow us to work with JSON strings to represent complex data types.
+* The `rand` crate is configured to use random numbers from Node.js.

 ## Write Rust code